-The metrics used in TPC Benchmark[TM] A are throughput as measured in transactions per second (tps), subject to a response time constraint; and the associated price-per-tps.
+The metrics used in TPC BenchmarkTM B are throughput as measured in transactions per second (TPS), subject to a residence time constraint; and the associated price-per-TPS.
+The metric for this benchmark is "tpsB".
+All references to tpsB results must include both the tpsB rate and the price-per-tpsB to be compliant with the TPC BenchmarkTM B standard.
 Comparison of price/performance results disclosed in one country may not be meaningful in another country because of pricing and product differences.